top of page

 5. Casual Chats, Big Impact:

 Educating others doesn't have to be a grand lecture.
 Drop a casual fact – like pigs being smarter than 3 year old children – during a chat.
-It's about sparking interest, not (always) a vegan manifesto.
+Or letting someone know that the chicken that they are eating is only about 35 days old.
+It's about sparking interest, and a common factor of compassion, not (always) a vegan manifesto.

 6. Government Advocacy – Join the Policy Revolution:

 Activism isn't just in the streets; it's in influencing policies.
-Imagine teaming up with activists to reshape laws for farmed animals.
+Imagine teaming up with activists or charities to reshape laws for farmed animals.
 It's about making lasting changes that go beyond individual choices.

 I'm feeling very hopeful as I see universities and councils are going plant based.
 This is very exciting and these changes are happening by every day Vegans speaking up and voting for change, at all institution levels.